FRIENDS Kick-Off-Meeting, Città di Castello – Italy

 Launch of the project with a live debate between all FRIENDS partners for a final review and agreement of the implementation work plan and discussion of the next step.

 Preparation for the implementation in schools

-Beginning of the programme implementation in schools and in other non-formal educational settings with information sessions on the Quiet Time/TM programme offered to school and policy community members (administrators, teachers, staff, parents’ association, local authorities, etc.).
+Beginning of the programme implementation in schools and in other non-formal educational settings with information sessions on the Quiet Time/TM programme offered to school and community members (administrators, teachers, staff, parents’ association, local authorities, etc.).

 Pre-test and training of school staff: administrators and teachers